Word embeddings — word2vec and vectors that mean something

 Out the other end comes the geometry: words with similar context distributions get similar vectors, and consistent relational patterns — capital-of, plural, past-tense — become consistent vector offsets.
 Meaning ends up encoded as position and direction in the space — which is what the opening picture is showing.

-What you just walked through — predict context, squeeze it through a bottleneck, read off the geometry — isn’t a word2vec quirk.
-Every embedding model since runs the same play.
+What you just walked through — predict context, squeeze it through a bottleneck, read off the geometry — isn’t unique to word2vec.
+Every embedding model after word2vec runs the same play.
 Self-supervised prediction through a representational bottleneck is how BERT learns its representations, how the sentence encoders behind RAG learn theirs, and how the embedding layer inside every modern LLM gets built.
-(This is also why model width — the hidden-state dimensionality d — is a hyperparameter that genuinely matters, not just a footnote next to the training objective: the same bottleneck mechanism is operating, the only thing that’s changed is how wide the squeeze is.)

 In today’s NLP architectures, “embedding” can mean three quite different things — all built the same way through self-supervised prediction through a bottleneck but each applied to a bigger unit of text than the last: